seahsongli/Expenses-Tracker/README.md

-# This is an Expenses-Tracker built using React.
+# Expenses-Tracker built using React.
 ## How to use
 Run ```npm install``` after cloning this project.